cafuego/puppet_tutorial_lca2010/project.markdown

 1. Generate Certificate Signing Request (CSR)
 2. Send CSR to server
-3. Server signs CSR and produces Certificate
+3. Sign CSR on Server and produce Certificate
 4. Client retrieves Certificate
+5. Connection authenticated and encrypted

     Welcome to the Certificate Authority
 ========================================

-<% code :lang => "shell-unix-generic" do %>puppetca --confdir /tmp/server/ --vardir /tmp/server --list<% end %>
+<% code :lang => "shell-unix-generic" do %>puppetca --list<% end %>

 Produces: <% code :lang => "shell-unix-generic" do %>No certificates to sign<% end %>